 This period saw a large increase in Romanised development of existing settlements like Gadir (Cadiz) and the establishment of coloniae which conformed to a Roman model of what constituted a town.
 The model was based on the city of Rome.
-The number of coloniae established in Baetica is a matter of considerable academic dispute but, coloniae or not, the ‘model’ was implemented at Corduba (Cordoba), Hispalis (Seville), Astigi (Ecija), Itucci (Martos), Ucubi (Espejo), Urso (Osuna), Hasta Regia (Asta), Italica (Santeponce), Iliturgi (Mengibar) and Asido (Medina Sidonia)..
+The number of coloniae established in Baetica is a matter of considerable academic dispute but, coloniae or not, the ‘model’ was implemented at Corduba (Cordoba), Hispalis (Seville), Astigi (Ecija), Itucci (Martos), Ucubi (Espejo), Urso (Osuna), Hasta Regia (Asta), Italica (Santeponce), Iliturgi (Mengibar) and Asido (Medina Sidonia).

 Roman strategy in Baetica had been partly dictated by the presence of the rich mines in the Sierra Morena area.
 Prior to their occupation of Spain, Rome had been buying copper, gold and silver from Phoenician and Carthaginian traders who in turn were trading with the Tartessians in whose territory the mines were.
 Rome could be looked upon as a black hole as far as wealth was concerned.
 Its population, or at least the prosperous ones, were reputed to be extravagant, flamboyant and idle, spending their days in pleasurable, depraved and expensive pursuits, each trying to out do the others and spending huge amounts of money in the process.
 This depravity, particularly during the later part of the Roman period, is often cited as a major cause of Rome’s demise.
 That may be correct but what undoubtedly happened is that Rome bled its territories white through punitive taxes that in turn caused unrest amongst the native population.
 The mines would have been considered a great asset.
 The manner in which they were exploited is an education in the contrasting sides of Roman nature and the mines of the Rio Tinto area is a perfect example.
-When the Romans started mining the deep quarry seen above was a hill.
+When the Romans started mining, during the 1st century AD, the deep quarry seen in the image above was a hill.

 When the Romans arrived the mines were already old having already been exploited for about 2,000 years but even so only a small amount of the available ore had been removed.
 The original miners had found colourful ores outcropping on the surface, typically in the Rio Tinto area, green malachite, and blue azurite, both oxidised ores of copper.
 They had used primitive bone tools and fire to extract the ore until further extraction was impossible.
 Normally this left a scar.
 Infrequently a small shaft was made rarely more than a few metres deep and very rarely there would be evidence of small side galleries off the shaft.
 In the Sierra Morena there are hundreds, possibly thousands of these primitive workings.
 Even digging such a shallow mine was dangerous but at least the miner had the option of stopping when he judged it too hazardous.
 The Romans changed all that.
 Within a few years they had over 50 working mines within 100 kilometres to the west and north of the Rio Tinto mine itself working with typical Roman efficiency.